0hAodha/ohaodha.ie/content/blog/How I Listen to Music/index.md

       - Replace **`"`** (`U+0022 QUOTATION MARK`) with **`“`** (`U+201C LEFT DOUBLE QUOTATION MARK`) and **`”`** (`U+201D RIGHT DOUBLE QUOTATION MARK`).
       - Replace **`/`** (`U+002F SOLIDUS`) with **`⧸`** (`U+29F8 BIG SOLIDUS`).

-    If, however, you want to ensure the portability of your music library to different operating systems & filesystems, you'll have to consider the restrictions of those filesystems as well; if you want completely generalisable, filesystem-agnostic filename normalisation, then I can concede that perhaps *in that very specific situation for compatibility with **all** filesystems* that a general replace of special characters with underscores is justifiable.
+    If, however, you want to ensure the portability of your music library to different operating systems & filesystems, you'll have to consider the restrictions of those filesystems as well; if you want completely generalisable, filesystem-agnostic filename normalisation, then I can concede that perhaps *in that particular situation for compatibility with **all** filesystems* that a general replace of special characters with underscores is justifiable.
-    For my uses, I also want my music library to be synchronised to my Android smartphone: since Android uses the FAT32
+    For my uses, I also want my music library to be synchronised to my Android smartphone: since Android uses the FAT32 filesystem, which is rather archaic in the characterset it supports, I am forced to be more aggressive in my substitution of characters that I would otherwise like to be.

 Regardless of my directory-based approach instead of a tags-based approach, I try to ensure that my music is properly tagged in an effort to ensure portability across devices and for future-proofing.
 I do this using [**beets**](https://docs.beets.io/en/latest/index.html), a music organiser which you can use to import a collection of music files, which it will tag using sources including the [MusicBrainz](https://musicbrainz.org/) database, rename as appropriate in keeping with your naming conventions, and run plug-ins or user-specified hooks on the imported files.